shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 ## Conclusion

 The ThinkPad 13 is a nice laptop, but it's not for everyone.
 It fits my workflow perfectly with the good keyboard, display, and build quality.
-However, not everyone needs as many I/O ports as the 13 has and would probably be better served by the numerous ultrabooks with better displays and bigger batteries.
+However, not everyone needs as many I/O ports as the 13 has and they would probably be better served by the numerous ultrabooks with better displays and bigger batteries.
 On the other hand, some might jump for a higher-end ThinkPad model like the T460s/T470s with better build quality and connectivity options.
-That said, the ThinkPad 13 does a lot of things right and fills a niche in the market for small laptops with good keyboards and numerous ports.
-A lot of compromises made in the ThinkPad 13 are reasonable and if you can live with these compromises, it should definitely be considered for your next laptop.
+That said, the ThinkPad 13 does a lot of things right and fills a niche in the market for small laptops with good keyboards and several ports.
+A lot of compromises made in the ThinkPad 13 are reasonable and if you can live with these compromises, it definitely is worthy of consideration for your next laptop.